PolSerraPozas/education-spending-regression-analysis/README.md

 ## Objective
 Analyze the relationship between total education spending and specific education expenses using regression models.

+## Project Overview
+This project performs a regression analysis on household education spending data to identify relationships between total spending and different categories of educational expenses.

 ## Dataset
 - Source: Household education expenditure dataset
 - Variables used: